emberjs/rfcs/text/0984-drop-safari-less-than-14.md

 -    </div>

     <p>
+-     For evergreen browsers, the minimum version of the browser that we support is
-      For evergreen browsers, the minimum version of the browser that we support is determined at the time of every minor release, following this formula:
++     For evergreen browsers, the minimum version of the browser that we support can be determined at the time of every minor release, following this formula:
     </p>

     <div class="layout my-3">
       <div class="card">
         <div class="card__content">
-          <p>Whichever browser version is greater/more recent out of:</p>
+-          <p>Whichever browser version is greater/more recent out of:</p>
++          <p>
++            Whichever browser version is greater/more recent out of the following,
++            given that the owning entity (e.g.: Apple, Google, Mozilla) still supports the version
++          </p>

           <ol>
             <li>